dvirBiton1/Elevators-offline/README.md

 6. we check if there are more calls to answer. if there isn't - we continue to move the time forward

-# *uml*
+# *Uml*

 ![Uml](https://user-images.githubusercontent.com/35407628/142432892-1a4e34bf-bc48-4258-85bd-465122c5a0e7.png)

 # *how to use the code*
-if you want use and check the code do the next steps:
+if you want to use the code do the next steps:
-1. download the files from the git
+1. download the files from the git.\
 2.run the code and see the result.\
-you have two chose to run the code:\
+*you have two chose to run the code:*.\
 1.run the tester and the code -> it will return out file and show you the result in the terminal.\
 To do that you need to run to commend "python Ex1.py (path to the building) input\Ex1_Buildings\B5.json (path to the calls) input\Ex1_Calls\Calls_c.csv (the out file name) out.csv". the function "runTester" do it all together.\
-2.run just the code, and it makes just out file.\
+2.run just the code, and it makes "out.csv" file.\
-To do that just go to Ex1 and run him it will create a new file of csv.
+then you can enter to the terminal command in phychram and run the tester simulation from there by writing:

+you can make your own csv and json files that contains calls and parameters of the elevators and run the code to choose for your own situation.